MansurProgrammer/SoyleAI/README.md

 2. Run the application: `python app.py`

 *Note: Ensure the 'assets' folder and model files (.pkl) are in the same directory as app.py.*
-*Note: On the first run, the app will download the Wav2Vec2 base model (approx. 300MB).
+On the first run, the app will download the Wav2Vec2 base model (approx. 300MB).
 Please ensure you have a stable internet connection.*